 Out of curiosity since I don’t have a mandolin, I made these sweet potato chips two ways: I sliced half the batch thinly with a knife (left) and the other half with a vegetable peeler (right).
 The results were equally delicious, but I must say the knife method yielded a more satisfying bite so I’d recommend this over the peeler.

-These chips are awesome!
-So crispy and flavorful, and all they require is a little olive oil and a pinch of salt before going into the oven to bake for a couple hours.
-That’s the trick – keeping your oven at 250 degrees and flipping once during the baking process to make sure they crisp up on both sides.
+After that, all they require is a little olive oil and a pinch of salt before going into the oven to bake for a couple hours.
+That’s the trick – keeping your oven at 250 degrees F (121 C) and flipping once during the baking process to make sure they crisp up on both sides.
 The result is amazing.

-These are a great stand-alone side dish but you could also top them with black beans, salsa and cheese for some crazy delicious nachos.
+They’re a great stand-alone side dish but you could also top them with black beans, salsa, and cheese for some crazy delicious nachos.
 Or you could add them to a sandwich for some serious crunch.
 Dream big people, the possibilities are endless.

 - 2 organic (~150 g each) sweet potatoes